Kami-no/overlay/README.md

 ### Subsonic
 Subsonic is a complete, personal media streaming solution.
 Has premium features with subscription. http://www.subsonic.org/pages/index.jsp
 ### Madsonic
 Fork of Subsinic.
 Has more features but less intuitive interface.
-Has premium features with subscription, but you can get a free key at the developer's forum. http://beta.madsonic.org/pages/index.jsp
+Has premium features with subscription, but you can get the key for free at the developer's forum. http://beta.madsonic.org/pages/index.jsp

 Extra dependancies:
 - **xmp** - Extended Module Player - used for transcoding http://xmp.sourceforge.net/;